daronphang/programming-resources/golang/concurrency/channels.md

 }
 ```

-## Buffered vs unbuffered

-The choice between unbuffered and buffered channels may affect the correctness of a program.
-Unbuffered channels give stronger synchronization guarantees while in buffered channels, the operations are decoupled.

 ## Cancellation

 Sometimes may need to instruct goroutine to stop what it is doing i.e. web server performing computation on behalf of a client that has disconnected.

 There is no way for one goroutine to terminate another directly as it would leave all its shared variables in undefined states.
 Hence, need a reliable mechanism to broadcast an event over a channel so that many goroutines can see it as it occurs and can later see that it has occurred.

 After a channel has been closed and drained of all sent values, subsequent receive operations proceed immediately and yield zero values.
-Can exploit this to create a broadcast mechanism i.e. don't send a value on the channel, close it.
+Can exploit this to create a broadcast mechanism i.e. **don't send a value on the channel, close it**.

 ```go
 var done = make(chan struct{})